yogeshwaran12/Save-The-Earth/README.md

 >Tony Stark is a mixture of man and machine.

->Stark got his income from a specific source: he manufactured and sold weapons

 >He is a great genius whose inventions has proved himself as a great worth to    Avengers team